linehop/guides/README.md

 # LineHop Guides

-Here is a list of comprehensive guides that explain various LineHop functionality.
+Here is a list of comprehensive guides that explain various LineHop functions.
 These guides are aimed at Superusers, Bar administrators and local bar staff (bouncers).

 #### Guides for Superusers and Bar administrators
 - Creating new taverns: **[Click Here](https://github.com/linehop/guides/blob/master/Guides/creating-new-taverns.md)**